howonlee/mertonon/essays/estimates.md

 Doom!

 Doom that comes for you no matter the fundamental methodology, no matter if it's story points or t-shirt sizes or work-breakdown or analogy.
-Doom that comes for you no matter how much actual data you have, little or lots.
+Doom that comes for you no matter how little or how much actual data you have.
 Doom for _both_ the manager and the individual contributor.
 Doom that comes for you because of a fundamental worldview mismatch between the manager and the IC.

 The managerial job is often one of negotiation.
 Managers are often trained in both negotiating and having a negotiating worldview whether in some MBA or by the school of hard knocks.
 It seems natural to the manager to negotiate budgets, whether monetary or temporal, because monetary budgets are often surprisingly arbitrary, so just throwing their weight around a bit can lead to better results for them and theirs.